-Four years have passed since Congress passed and the president signed the FQPA, and its provisions will drive large numbers of pesticides-and probably all pesticides of some chemical classes-off the market.
+Six years have passed since Congress passed and the president signed the FQPA, and its provisions are already driving a large number of pesticides off the market.
 The EPA, trade associations, agricultural organizations, and consumer and environmental groups are all involved in trying to implement the new law.
 While those efforts go ahead, there has been no attempt by Congress to understand (1) if the new provisions are necessary and (2) what the effects of those provisions will be on food production, distribution, and costs.